AFriendlyIrin/DWNO-Terminology-Changes/README.md

 Digivolution Conditions → Conditions
   (to make the text less squished)
 ```
+Additionally, there are a few miscellaneous corrections:
-Additionally, some Digimon's special moves have been changed to more accurate translations (most notably, Pummel Whack → Fist of the Supreme King, with the quiz question updated accordingly).
-Also fixes an it's/its mistake in one of the item descriptions, because while I had the files open I figured I might as well.
+ -Some Digimon's special moves have been changed to more accurate translations (most notably, Pummel Whack → Fist of the Supreme King & Diamond Storm → Fox Arrows, with the quiz questions updated accordingly)
+ -Fixed the error in Vikemon's contingency message (he now says to get rid of any Black Digitrout instead of "I'll take that off your hands")
+ -Corrected Ophanimon's pronouns to female in her recruitment message
+ -Fixes an it's/its mistake in one of the item descriptions

 ## Installation
 Only the raw asset files are provided.
 You will need to pack them into `DigimonDataR.cpk` using a CPK file tool.
 If you do this, the mod is compatible with the Switch version on any custom firmware with LayeredFS compatibility.